FTP Getting Started

-Here is the link on how to download and configure these clients.
+Please visit the following article to learn how to download and configure these FTP clients.

 FTP connection settings

-Once you have downloaded the FTP client, you’ll need to get proper settings to connect to your hosting account.
+Once you have downloaded the FTP client, you’ll need proper settings to connect to your hosting account.

 FTP connection information can be found in the cPanel and the Welcome email we sent after you paid for your hosting account.